ChemCryst/crystals/newdocs/interface/understanding.rst

    * Help:  Access to the guides and manuals.

 ^^^^^^^^^^
 The Guide:
 ^^^^^^^^^^
-Tries to suggest what to do next at each stage in an analysis.
+The Guide tries to suggest what to do next at each stage in an analysis.
 The drop-down contains alternative suggestions.
 The Guide can be turned off at any time and turned back on from the Top Menu.
 |br|\
+See :ref:`The Guide <The Guide>` under Workflow for more details.

 |g-ref|

 .. |g-ref|  image:: images/guide-ref.png